MoonGlow22/Siamese-LSTM-for-Online-Signature-Verification/README.md

 Each `.txt` file should contain 3 columns (X, Y, Time).

-## 🚀 How to Run
-1. Place your dataset under the Signatures/ directory.
-2. Configure settings in config.py.
-3. Run the training:
-python main.py
-The model will:

-•	Train and validate on all pairwise combinations of people (leave-2-subjects-out)

-•	Save each trained model and evaluation result

-•	Print performance summaries

 ## 📊 Post-Training Analysis
 After all person combinations have been evaluated, the script analyze_all_combinations_results.py allows you to analyze the overall performance of the model across different test sets.